 (this is an article previously published at LinkedIn by CCO Eelke Broersma)

-When I talk with a client about nearshoring / offshoring I often hear about risks rather than a realistic solution for the acute shortage of good and experienced developers.
+When I talk with a client about outstaffing I often hear about the risks rather than a realistic solution for the acute shortage of good and experienced developers.

-The top 5 of risks that I have heard in recent years:
+The top 5 risks that I have heard in recent years

 – When I outsource my development, I lose all knowledge and the (added) value of my company goes down.